vijayramsriram/RAS-SES-598-Space-Robotics-and-AI/assignments/inverted_pendulum_optimal_control/README.md

 4. The controller must work across a range of disturbance frequencies and amplitudes

 ## Tips for Success
+1. Focus first on achieving stable LQR control
-1. Start with conservative controller gains
+2. Start with conservative Q and R matrices
-2. Analyze the system's natural frequencies
-3. Consider the trade-off between tight position control and disturbance rejection
-4. Test the controller with different disturbance parameters
+3. Systematically adjust weights based on performance
-5. Document your tuning strategy and results
+4. Document all tuning decisions and their effects
+5. Only pursue extra credit after achieving solid base performance
+6. Test thoroughly under various disturbance conditions

 ## Submission Requirements
 1. Implemented controller code